carloalbertobarbano/carloalbertobarbano.github.io/_pages/about.md

 ---
 permalink: /
-title: "Homepage"
+title: Homepage
 author_profile: true
-redirect_from:
+redirect_from: [/about/, /about.html]
-  - /about/
-  - /about.html
 ---

+I am a Postdoctoral Researcher at Inria Saclay, where I am part of the [MIND (Models and Inference for Neuroimaging Data)](https://team.inria.fr/mind) team.
+My work lies at the intersection of deep learning, neuroimaging, and neuroscience.
+I aim to develop models that learn robust, generalizable representations of the brain from large-scale datasets, supporting both clinical neuroscience and cognitive modeling.

-I am a postdoctoral researcher at University of Turin, Italy.
-I am part of the [EIDOS group](https://eidos.di.unito.it/) at the Computer Science Department.
-My research focuses on deep learning for medical imaging, with interests on contrastive learning, neuroimaging, multimodality, debiasing and robustness.
+Before joining Inria, I was a postdoctoral researcher at University of Turin, Italy, in the [EIDOS group](https:// eidos.di.unito.it/) at the Computer Science Department, working on deep learning for medical imaging, with interests on contrastive learning, neuroimaging, multimodality, debiasing and robustness.
 I received a **double Ph.D.** from Télécom Paris (Institut Polytechnique de Paris) and University of Turin in 2023, supervised by Pietro Gori (Télécom Paris) and Marco Grangetto (University of Turin).

 **News:**
 - *Jan.
 2025:* I am currently a Visiting Researcher at [Inria MIND](https://team.inria.fr/mind/) with [Prof. Demian Wassermann](https://pages.saclay.inria.fr/demian.wassermann/), to study the connection between functional connectivity and cognition using contrastive learning.